ART25 Consulting

 Working closely with DPOs, CIOs, CROs, CISOs, CFOs, and CEOs across the lines of defense.

-Reference National Board of Trade Sweden — Collective Societal Risks in AI Governance
+Reference National Board of Trade Sweden — AI Governance and Collective Risks

 Regulatory frameworks and traditional GRC models remain too static to address the scale, speed, and interconnected nature of AI risk in practice.
 While frameworks such as the EU AI Act set important direction, they are still evolving, with gaps in enforcement and limitations in addressing real-world complexity.